facebookresearch/habitat-lab/examples/siro_sandbox/README.md

 * `N` to toggle navmesh visualization in the debug third-person view (`--debug-third-person-width`)
 * For `--first-person-mode`, you can toggle mouse-look by left-clicking anywhere

+## Saving episode data
+Use `--save-filepath-base my_session`.
+When the user presses `M` to reset the env, the first episode will be saved as `my_session.0.json.gz` and `my_session.0.pkl.gz`.
+These files contain mostly-identical data; we save both so that developers have two choices for how to consume the data later.
+After pressing `M` again, the second episode will be saved as `my_session.1.json.gz`, etc. For an example of consuming this data, see `test_episode_save_files.py` .

 ## Workaround to avoid broken skinned humanoid

 Following the instructions above, a broken skinned humanoid is rendered which blocks the first-person camera view at times.
 This is a known issue: the sandbox app uses replay-rendering, which doesn't yet support skinning.